 Grow the plant in a pot in areas where temperatures drop below freezing regularly so you can move it indoors; ice and snow are no good for the sampaguita.
 Make a mixture of half potting soil and half compost for a containerized jasmine.

 Provide a trellis or string up a vertical surface.
 This plant can be trailing or climbing, but it will need help at the start to twine up an upright surface.
 Twist the stems around the support as it grows.

 Prune the terminal ends of the plant to minimize the spread.
 Sampaguita can grow 5 feet in length.
 Cut off the ends to the next growth point to promote bushiness and the formation of more branches.

-Feed your jasmine with an acid lover's liquid plant food.
+Feed your jasmine with an acid lover's liquid plant food or water soluble fertilizer.
 The pH range should be 5 to 6 for the Arabian jasmine.
-Feed in spring and then again midway through the growing season.
+Feed the vine in spring and then again midway through the growing season.
 Follow the amount on the instructions and dilute it in your irrigation water.